Arianee/arianee-sdk/packages/wallet/README.md

 The wallet emits events that can be listened to.
 It uses a pull mechanism under the hood, the pull interval can be passed to the constructor under the `eventManagerParams.pullInterval` key.
 Events will be pulled every `pullInterval` milliseconds if and only if there is at least one listener.

-Default pull interval is 5 seconds.
+Default pull interval is -1 (disabled), to enable it, pass any value above 0 (e.g. 5000 for 5 seconds).
+If you use this feature, make sure to call `wallet.close()` when you are done with the wallet to stop the event manager and associated interval / listeners.

 ```typescript
 // pull events every 2 seconds